1Jyoo/ESMUST/README.md

 ESMUST was built using artificial neural networks with 42 million entries of a synthetic dataset and thirteen input features.
 During the validation process, ESMUST achieved 0.964 percent bias and efficiently predicted the surface temperature of 3D urban models with fewer inputs.

-ESMUST was built using C# coding and operated in Autodesk Revit Dynamo tool.
+ESMUST was built using C# coding and is operating in Autodesk Revit Dynamo tool.

 ## Getting Started